 Importantly, dactylitis is not considered a typical feature of rheumatoid arthritis or osteoarthritis.

 In children with sickle-cell disease, the first sign is usually quite sudden and is characterised by painful swelling of the hands, feet, or both.
-The child refuses to bear weight and has puffy, tender and warm fingers and/or toes.
-This is often accompanied by fever, raised white cell count and mild anaemia.
+The child refuses to bear weight and has puffy, tender and warm fingers and toes.
+Symptoms are often accompanied by fever, raised white cell count and mild anaemia.

 The clinical symptoms in sickle-cell dactylitis are self-limiting.
-Swelling and pain usually subsides spontaneously without any medical or surgical treatment.
+Swelling and pain usually subside spontaneously without any medical or surgical treatment.
 The duration of symptoms may range from several days to a month.
 It rarely causes permanent damage but in some cases may result in shortening of the fingers as a result of premature fusion of the epiphyseal plates.